-One of several jewelers that have gone into mining to secure access to diamonds, Harry Winston has long been named as a potential suitor for EKATI - it already partners rival Rio Tinto (RIO.L) at nearby Diavik, with a 40 percent stake.
+One of several jewelers that have gone into mining to secure access to diamonds, Harry Winston has long been named as a potential suitor for EKATI - it is already a partner of rival Rio Tinto (RIO.L) at nearby Diavik, with a 40 percent stake.

-The luxury jeweler had been expected to focus its attention on Diavik after Rio said earlier this year it was following BHP's lead and would consider the sale of its diamond assets.
+But the jeweler had been expected to focus its attention on Diavik after Rio said earlier this year it was following BHP's lead and would consider sale of its diamond assets.
 Harry Winston has a right of first refusal on Diavik.